Installing and Configuring Kubernetes cluster using kubeadm on Ubuntu

 • Kubeadm - Tool to automate deployment and configuration of a Kubernetes cluster

-Before going into this, you must ensure that nodes that will be a part of the Kubernetes cluster can communicate with each other and the firewall ports required for node to node communication are open.
+Before going into this, you must ensure that nodes that will be a part of the Kubernetes cluster can communicate with each other and the firewall ports required for node-to-node communication are open.

 The following network ports must be open for inbound TCP traffic on the control plane node.